Skip to main content

 • All entries must be original work written by the named author for the competition.

-• Entries open Friday 29 March 2024 and should be submitted using the form on our website on or before 21 July 2024.
+• Entries should be submitted using the form on our website on or before 27 July, 2025.
 If this is not possible, they may be submitted in person at the Bunbury Museum and Heritage Centre, where you can fill out a paper entry form.

-• The winning stories will be displayed in the Museum along with the artefacts.
+• The winning stories will be displayed in the Museum along with the objects.

 • While the Bunbury Museum and Heritage Centre will retain the right to display the stories, publicise them online, and add them to the Museum’s collections, copyright for the work will remain with the author.